 Monica Perez Vega

-Monica, a California native, holds a BFA from the California College of the Arts.
-Her interest in hearing stories of migration stems from the people she’s met along her own journey.
-Monica is a painter but has also taught art and design at an international high school, co-operated an art space and designed the ‘Make a Scene Stamp Kits’.
-After ten years in Amsterdam, Monica now lives in London where she produces the podcast for Hiraeth magazine, and is currently pursuing her MFA at the Slade School of Fine Art.
+Monica, is an artist, originally from California.
+Her interest in hearing stories of home stems from the diverse people she’s met along her own journey.
+After ten years in Amsterdam, Monica now lives in London where she produces the podcast for Hiraeth magazine, while pursuing her MFA at the Slade School of Fine Art.

 Pepe Villaverde is a Creative Director and Brand Strategist whose work has been recognised globally among international festivals and media.
 A continuous unlearning process makes him curious about the ‘why’ behind everything and everyone, especially human stories and their interactions, as well as how we communicate with each other and with things.
 Pepe feels he is not really from anywhere specifically, and that his home is not made of bricks but made of his family and friends.
 He collaborates with Amsterdam University, a range of editorial projects, and is Associate Jury of the Webby Awards.
 He likes strong strong coffee and tortilla de patatas.

 There is something elegiac about these works of art that are so anchored to place.read more